 Issues of Concern

 Sleep disorders affect humans of all ages.
 Sleep disorders can sometimes be manifestations of dysfunction of other organ systems and manifestations of abnormalities in neuropsychiatric functioning.
-This projects into loops of cascading derangements as disordered sleep affects brain function.
-Understanding the pathophysiology of sleep disorders is crucial in the diagnosis and management of disorders like ADHD, depression, obesity, Parkinson's disease, and epilepsy to name a few.
+This projects into loops of cascading derangements as disordered sleep affect brain function.
+Understanding the pathophysiology of sleep disorders is crucial in the diagnosis and management of disorders like attention deficit hyperactivity disorder (ADHD), depression, obesity, Parkinson disease, and epilepsy, to name a few.